shadabtanjeed/RAG-with-LLAMA/readme.md

 # PDF Question Answering with OLLAMA

-Python application that allows you to ask questions about your pdf locally with the help of OLLAMA.
+Python application that allows you to ask questions about your pdf locally with the help of LLAMA 3.2 using OLLAMA.

 ## About